rails/rails/guides/source/configuring.md

 #### `config.active_record.schema_format`

 Controls the format for dumping the database schema to a file.
 The options are `:ruby` (the default) for a database-independent version that depends on migrations, or `:sql` for a set of (potentially database-dependent) SQL statements.
+This can be overridden per-database by setting `schema_format` in your database configuration.

 #### `config.active_record.error_on_ignored_order`